Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Introduction

+The goal of this paper is to supplement the result of \cite{KP-GR-match} by proving the matching of Lorentz symmetries and their associated charges in asymptotically-flat spacetimes that satisfy certain assumptions which we specify in \cref{sec:AH}.
+For stationary spacetimes the matching of the Bondi and ADM angular momenta was shown in \cite{AS-ang-mom}.
+It was also argued in \cite{AS-ang-mom} that a similar analysis may hold in non-stationary spacetimes where the gravitational radiation falls-off towards spatial infinity.
+We will show that this is indeed true and specify the sufficient conditions that are needed.
 The main tool we will use in our analysis is the covariant formulation of asymptotic-flatness due to Ashtekar and Hansen \cite{AH} which treats both null and spatial infinities in a unified spacetime-covariant manner.
 In the Ashtekar-Hansen formalism, instead of working directly at spatial infinity, which is represented by a point, denoted by $i^0$, in the conformal-completion of any asymptotically-flat spacetime and where sufficiently smooth structure is unavailable (except in the case of Minkowski spacetime), one works with a ``blowup'' --- the space of spatial directions at \(i^0\) --- given by a timelike-unit-hyperboloid \(\hyp\) in the tangent space of \(i^0\).
 Suitably conformally rescaled fields whose limits to \(i^0\) depend on the direction of approach induce smooth fields on \(\hyp\) which can then be studied using standard differential calculus on \(\hyp\).
-Since we will be interested in considering limits of quantities defined on null infinity to spatial infinity, we will then conformally-complete this hyperboloid into a cylinder, $\ms{C}$, (as discussed in \cite{KP-EM-match,KP-GR-match}) whose boundaries are diffeomorphic to the space of (rescaled) null directions at spatial infinity.
-We will then fix the conformal freedom in a neighborhood of $i^{0}$ and show how this leads to the antipodal matching of Lorentz symmetries at past and future null infinity in the limit to spatial infinity.
-We will then show that assuming a certain continuity condition on the Weyl tensor (\cref{eq:beta-component}) on the future (past) boundary of $\ms{C}$, \footnote{This continuity condition can be shown to hold in the Kerr-Newman family of spacetimes; we discuss its status in more general spacetimes in \cref{sec:disc}.} the Lorentz charges on limiting cross-sections of future (past) null infinity match the Lorentz charges at spatial infinity.
-As a consequence of Einstein's equations on $\hyp$, the Lorentz charges (in our conformal frame) are conserved on $\hyp$ which implies that their values on the past and future boundaries of $\ms{C}$ are equal.
+Since we will be interested in considering limits of quantities defined on null infinity to spatial infinity, we will then conformally-complete this hyperboloid into a cylinder, $\ms{C}$, (as discussed in \cite{KP-EM-match,KP-GR-match}) whose boundaries \(\nulls^\pm\) are diffeomorphic to the space of (rescaled) null directions at spatial infinity.
+We then fix the supertranslation freedom in a neighborhood of $i^{0}$ to isolate a Lorentz subgroup of the BMS group.
+The generators of this Lorentz subgroup are Killing vector fields on \(\hyp\) and conformal Killing vector fields on the space of null directions \(\nulls^\pm\) at \(i^0\).
+The Killing equation on \(\hyp\) leads to the antipodal matching of Lorentz symmetries at past and future null infinity in the limit to spatial infinity.
+We will then show that, assuming a certain continuity condition on the Weyl tensor (\cref{eq:beta-component}) on the boundaries \(\nulls^\pm\) of $\ms{C}$, the Lorentz charges on limiting cross-sections of future (past) null infinity match the Lorentz charges at spatial infinity.\footnote{The formulation of charges at spatial infinity has been investigated in \cite{Henneaux:2018cst,Henneaux:2018hdj,Henneaux:2019yax,Prabhu:2019daz}.
+In \cite{Henneaux:2018cst,Henneaux:2018hdj,Henneaux:2019yax}, the relation of asymptotic symmetries at null infinity with those at spatial infinity has also been studied.} As a consequence of the asymptotic Einstein's equations on $\hyp$, the Lorentz charges are conserved on $\hyp$ which implies that their values on the past and future boundaries \(\nulls^\pm\) of $\ms{C}$ are equal.
 It then follows that the Lorentz charges at future null infinity match those at past null infinity in the limit to spatial infinity.
-This result along with the proof of matching of supertranslation symmetries and the associated supermomentum charges in \cite{KP-GR-match} completes the proof of matching of all BMS symmetries and charges.
+This result along with the proof of matching of supertranslation symmetries and the associated supermomentum charges in \cite{KP-GR-match} completes the proof of matching of all BMS symmetries and charges.\footnote{It has been claimed in \cite{Capone:2022gme} that the matching can be proven by converting from Bondi-Sachs coordinates (adapted to null infinity) to Beig-Schmidt coordinates (adapted to spatial infinity).
+These coordinate transformations are valid only if the conformally-completed spacetime is \(C^{>1}\) at \(i^0\) in \emph{both} null and spatial directions.
+Additionally, their analysis implicitly assumes that the unphysical metric is \(C^{>0}\) in both null and spatial directions.
+While these assumptions are valid in Kerr-Newman spacetimes, neither of these assumptions have been justified for generic solutions in nonlinear general relativity (see \cref{sec:disc}).}